-The emergence of social media in the last decade or so has made it far easier to connect with a larger number of people efficiently.
-In fact, you can now easily make the case that an expertise in social media is key to communicating with your customers.
+The emergence of social networks in the last decade or so has made it far easier to connect with a larger number of people efficiently.
+In fact, you can now easily make the case that expertise in social media is key to communicating with your customers.

-The true power to scale your social media efforts comes when you empower individuals to their maximum efficiency, and then bring those groups of individuals together with a tool that supplies them with the content they need to start engagements—then measure the results of the messaging they send out.
-With the right tool, you remove barriers for people.
+The true power to scale your social media efforts comes when you empower individuals to their maximum efficiency, and then bring those groups of individuals together with a social media engagement tool that supplies them with the content they need to start engagements—then measure the results of the messaging they send out.
+With the right social media tool, you remove barriers for people.
 In fact, you make it exceptionally easy for stakeholders to share the exact message you want them to share.

 Even better, you can get stakeholders passionately invested in the process with comprehensive reporting that shows them the exact impact of each message that they share.